cloudsigma/cloudsigma-docs/acls.rst

 .. literalinclude:: dumps/response_acls_create
     :language: javascript

-It is possible to define the grantees, tags and rules at creation time.
-Just specify their UUIDs the `grantees` list:
+It is possible to define the grantees, tags, and rules at creation time.
+Just specify their UUIDs in the `grantees` list:

 **Example request**: